adhinneupane/blockly-activities/README.md

 ## Adding New Blocks

 1. Define Block UI and add it as a file in Blocks.
+Use blockly developer tools: https://developers.google.com/blockly/guides/create-custom-blocks/blockly-developer-tools
-2. Write a p5 code for the block and export it as a Function.
+2. Write a p5 code for the block and export it as a Function. https://developers.google.com/blockly/guides/create-custom-blocks/blockly-developer-tools
 3. Use this function to manipulate user inputs collected from blocks.
-4. Append this to variable code ++ after each block.
+4. Append this to code ++ after each block.
-5. code ++ is executed alongside non changing p5 program part.
+5. code is executed and results are available on Canvas.

+(For 3-5 follow in-line comments in code)

+### Author:
+Ashutosh Neupane
+adhinneupane2020@github.com